KristofferC/KristofferC.github.io/content/post/tokenize.md

 end
 ```

-This opens the file `filepath`, loops over the tokens and if the kind of token is the `tokentype`
+This opens the file at the path `filepath`, loops over the tokens, and if the kind of token is the `tokentype`
 the `counter` is incremented with the string of the token (extracted with `untokenize`) as the key.
 In *Tokenize* each type of token is represented by an enum, and the one corresponding to identifiers is named
 `Tokens.IDENTIFIER`.

-As an example, we could run the function on a short file in Base (`nofloat_hashing.jl`):
+As an example, we could run the function on a short file in base (`nofloat_hashing.jl`):

 ```julia
 julia> BASEDIR =  joinpath(JULIA_HOME, Base.DATAROOTDIR, "julia", "base")